Are you making smoothie mistakes?

 Yes, fruit is good for you, but only intermittently and in relatively small amounts.

 Tossing too much fruit into the blender is among the biggest smoothie mistakes.

 Remember, a fasting glucose level between 100 to 125 is considered pre-diabetes.

-Look at the lab report from your last annual physical with your medical doctor.
-Was it approaching 100?
-Is it past 100?
+Look at the lab report from your last annual physical with your medical doctor:

 2. Not Adding Enough Healthy Fats